microsoft/aitour26-BRK442-github-copilot-as-an-ai-agent-in-the-developer-workflow/session-delivery-resources/05-add-mcp-server/add-mcp.md

 **Model:** Any that allow tool calling, eg. GPT-4.1

-**Prompt:** "What are Microsoft's best practises for Python development?"
+**Prompt:** "What are Microsoft's best practices for Python development?"
 *********

 ### Talking points 🎙